 The Structure of LSAT LR Weaken Questions

-There are a couple main ways to undermine houses (arguments).
+There are a couple of main ways to undermine houses (arguments).
 We’ll cover that later.
-For now, the really important thing is grasping argument structure.
-To do weaken questions, you must absolutely understand when something is a premise, and when it’s a conclusion.
-Without knowing that, you can’t understand when the argument has been undermined.
+For now, the essential concern is understanding argument structure.
+To solve weaken questions, you must be able to recognize when something is a premise, and when it is a conclusion.
+Unless you can distinguish premises from conclusions, you won’t know when an argument has been undermined.

 Remember that the conclusion is the thing that gets support, whereas the premises are what gives support.
 I’ll explain that a little more here, but if you think you are solid on what’s a premise and what’s a conclusion, you can skip to the next section.
 If you need a refresher, consider the following argument:

 According to our current understanding, life requires two things: liquid water, and an energy gradient.
 Europa, one of Jupiter’s moon, could conceivably support life.
 Tidal flexing creates thermal energy beneath the planet’s surface, melting ice into liquid water.
 Geological activity beneath the surface also provides chemicals that single-celled organisms could conceivably use for energy, forming the base of an ecosystem.